 For events and samples the data is pipe delimited key | value pairs with multiple pairs on one line.
 Each line has at least one key | value pair on it.
 The line ends with a CR-LF (ASCII 15 followed by ASCII 10).
 For adapter output data the key is built by the Tag Name you defined in your device specific INI file prepended by the machine number as defined in CNCnetPDM.ini.
 Both items are separated by the colon character ':'.
 TOP

 Commands from a client to the adapter (except ‘* PING’) also work with key value pairs delimited by the pipe character.
-An input command line must contain at least one command and must end with a LF (ASCII 10) or CR-LF (ASCII 15 followed by ASCII 10).
+An input command line must be prepended by a star '*', contain at least one command and must end with a LF (ASCII 10) or CR-LF (ASCII 15 followed by ASCII 10).
 The adapter will discard any lines where the data is malformed or empty and log an error into the file log_mtc_YYMMDD.txt

 An exemplary input command line could look like this: